 So, even though your chicken might look, smell, and taste normal, many hidden dangers lurk inside!

 Once this happens, it won't take long for bacteria to turn your cooked chicken into a rotten, slimy, putrid mess.
-At that stage, you definitely wouldn't consider eating it!
+At that stage, you definitely wouldn't consider eating it.

-What Health Problems Can Be Caused by Spoiled Cooked Chicken?
+What Health Problems Can Be Caused By Spoiled Cooked Chicken?

-If you eat cooked chicken that has spoiled, in many cases, you'll be absolutely fine with no side effects.
-However, high levels of bacteria mean you risk a nasty case of food poisoning.
+If you eat cooked chicken that has marginally spoiled, in many cases, you'll be absolutely fine with no side effects.
+However, high levels of bacteria may mean you risk a nasty case of food poisoning.

-And, as anyone who has ever suffered from food poisoning will tell you, it's not worth the risk!
+And, as anyone who has ever suffered from food poisoning will tell you, it's not worth the risk.